hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And make a crooked line seem straight on paper.
 >
-> Therefore don't wonder, if these mean tactitians,
+> Therefore don't wonder, if these mean tacticians,
 >
 > Are not ashamed of such trite impositions.
 >